Crowd-Management-Japan/blescan/README.md

 Because of the long-term analysis the method used is a sliding window and if a beacon is detected more than N times in the last X seconds, it is considered present.
 As soon as it is not present anymore, the data is saved with time entered and total staying time near the concrete device.
 The values can be configured using the config file.

+## Mode 3: travel time between different nodes
+Blescan also allows to determine the travel time between different devices set apart from each other's.
+For example, if a device is set at the one side of a bridge and a second device is set at the other side, blescan allows to estimate the time people takes to move from one side to the other.
+This function needs a communication with the server where timestamps of the different devices are sent and compared.

 # Privacy
 As this topic is about tracking people and analysing crowd densities, privacy is an important part to think about.